top of page

 Speedwell (Veronica species)

-I am fond of this often overlooked or hated plant, in a garden setting it is delicate and hardy and will do well in arid spaces or in rock gardens.
+I am fond of this often overlooked plant.
+In a garden setting it is delicate and hardy and will do well in arid spaces or in rock gardens.
 There are many species of speedwell.

 Flowers for a perennial wildflower meadow